commercionetwork/chains/README.md

 pkill cnd
 commercionetworkd unsafe-reset-all

-# If you get a error because .cnd folder is not present don't worry
+# If you get a error because .commercionetwork folder is not present don't worry
 cnd init $NODENAME
 ```